 Quick Look – EarFun Free Mini

-What are they: True wireless Bluetooth earbuds for audio and phone calls, at a very low-cost price.
+What are they: True wireless Bluetooth earbuds for audio and phone calls, at a very low price.

 Value for Money

 - Extremely cheap

 - Additional Battery Time on Case: 19 Hours (24 in total)